 If you want to speak Cantonese like a pro, worry no more about the pronunciation and spoken language.
 Ling App has audio recordings which will help you improve your speaking skills.

 Blog posts like this are also available to read, and every week, there’s a new post that will help you understand their culture more.

-The year 2021 might not be the best time for you to travel to Hong Kong because of the pandemic, but it does not necessarily mean you have to give up your love for Hong Kong and Cantonese culture.
-Spend your spare time, even just for few minutes, learning Cantonese.
+The last few years might not be the best time for you to travel to Hong Kong because of the pandemic.
+But it does not necessarily mean you have to give up your love for Hong Kong and Cantonese culture.
+Spend your spare time, even just for a few minutes, learning Cantonese.
 Thanks to Ling App, learning Cantonese is only one click away!